ChidiebereNjoku/Sentiment_Analyzer/README.md

 # Sentiment Analyzer
 ## Description
 Sentiment-Analyzer is an advanced natural language processing (NLP) project designed to distinguish between positive and negative sentiments in user-provided text inputs.
-This model excels in understanding the nuances of human emotions expressed in text, addressing class imbalance using SMOTE.
-It offers high accuracy and robustness by leveraging techniques like data augmentation and buiding model using LSTM.
+This model excels in understanding the nuances of human emotions expressed in text.
+It offers high accuracy and robustness by leveraging LSTM(recurrent neural network (RNN) architecture).
 This project is crucial for sentiment monitoring in various domains such as customer service, social media analysis, and market research.

 ## Features
 Accurate Sentiment Classification: Detects positive and negative sentiments in user-provided text inputs with high precision.